Companies Using Google Ads

 Are Google Ads still effective in 2026?

-Yes.
-Google Ads remains the primary digital advertising platform in 2026, though the approach has shifted to AI-driven automation.
+Yes, google Ads remains the primary digital advertising platform in 2026, though the approach has shifted to AI-driven automation.
 Smart Bidding controls most campaign optimizations, manual CPC bidding is largely obsolete, and Performance Max campaigns run across Search, Display, YouTube, and Shopping simultaneously.
 Success now depends on clean conversion tracking data and strong creative assets.

 How does Google Ads pricing work?